MettiFire/elden_mail_banner/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC--BY--NC%204.0-blue?style=for-the-badge&logo=creative-commons&logoColor=white)](https://creativecommons.org/licenses/by-nc/4.0/)

 # 📜 _Email Sent_ - Elden Ring Extension
-An Elden Ring–inspired Chrome extension that makes sending emails more epic.
+An Elden Ring–inspired Web extension that makes sending emails more epic.
-When you hit **Send** in Gmail or Outlook Web, a dramatic banner appears with sound, just like in the Lands Between. ⚔️
+When you hit **Send** in your mailbox, a dramatic banner appears with sound, just like in the Lands Between. ⚔️

 ---